 A scanner is used for measuring body temperature when a person passes through it.

-Aziz Khan said during his frequent trips abroad after the outbreak of deadly COVID-19, he felt that more scanners were required to speed up the process at the airports in the country.“When people stand in a long queue and in close proximity it can transmit virus from one person to another spreading the disease,” he said, adding that “the five were the ones available and we could quickly manage due to a rush in demand of the scanners.”
+Aziz Khan said during his frequent trips abroad after the outbreak of deadly COVID-19, he felt that more scanners were required to speed up the process at the airports in the country.

 The top businessman thanked Mustafizur Rahman, Bangladesh’s high commissioner in Singapore, and the premier’s principal secretary, Ahmad Kaikaus, for ensuring the speedy import of the equipment.